vlitzke/jekyll-theme-prologue/reading-list.md

 - Botton, Alain de: *The Consolations of Philosophy*
 - Brett, Peter V: *The Painted Man (Demon Cycle Series)*
 - Carter, Angela: *The Passion of New Eve*
+- Corey, James S.A.: *Leviathan Wakes*
 - Haig, Matt: *Notes on a Nervous Planet* (Meike)
 - Spark, Muriel: *The Prime of Miss Jean Brodie*
+- Weiner, Jonathan: *The Beak of the Finch: A Story of Evolution in Our Time*
 - Woodhouse, P.G.: *Right Ho, Jeeves*
 - Zamyatin, Yevgeny: *We*
 - Zauner, Michelle: *Crying in H Mart*